Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Port-Hamiltonian DAE-OCPs

 \subsection{Numerical example: Force control of a robot in vertical translation of the end-effector}

-Let us consider the force control of a robot manipulator as descried in \cite{Volpe1994}.
+Let us consider the force control of a robot manipulator as described in \cite{Volpe1994}.
 The robot is the type CMU DD II and its end-effector is endowed with a force sensor.
 We slightly adapt the parameters from \cite{Volpe1994} and set the mass to $m_A = 1.1$, $m_B = 0.1$, and the stiffness parameters to $k_1=0$, $k_2 =5$, and $k_3=\infty$.
-The choice of the stiffness coefficient $k_3$ induces clearly a constraint: the elongation of the spring $3$ to $0$, hence yielding a constrained mechanical system.The damping parameters are set to $c_1 = 10$, $c_2=10$, and $c_3=17$.
+The choice of the stiffness coefficient $k_3$ induces clearly a constraint: the elongation of the spring $3$ is taken to $0$, hence yielding a singular matrix $E$(see a similar example in \cite{vdSchaft2018}).
+The damping parameters are set to $c_1 = 10$, $c_2=10$, and $c_3=17$.
+The structure and dissipation matrix are given by